mpodlasin/mpodlasin-website/src/pages/articles/generators-i.md

 }
 ```

-This works okay, but if `a` is either a `null` or `undefined`, there is really no point in calling the `maybeGetNumberB` function at all.
+This works okay, but if `a` is either a `null` or an `undefined`, there is really no point in calling the `maybeGetNumberB` function at all.
 That's because we already know that we will return a `null`.

 So let's rewrite the function again: